-As you can see Natal Birth Chart, Navamsa and Shastiamsa charts have higher Vimshopak Bala and surprisingly Shastiamsa (D-60) have more Vimshopak Bala then any other Divisional chart.
+As you can see Natal Birth Chart, Navamsa and Shastiamsa charts have higher Vimshopak Bala and surprisingly Shastiamsa (D-60) have more Vimshopak Bala than any other Divisional chart.

-Not just in Shodashvarga scheme, even in dasvarga scheme Shastiamsa is alloted 4 units where as main birth chart(D-1) & navamsa(D-9) have 3.5 and 4 units are alloted to them respectively.
+Not just in Shodashvarga scheme, even in dasvarga scheme Shastiamsa is alloted 4 units whereas main birth chart(D-1) & navamsa(D-9) have 3.5 and 4 units are allotted to them respectively.

-All this proves that following divisional charts should be given more importance:
+All this proves that the following divisional charts should be given more importance: